Capo Vaticano

 Capo Vaticano is a wide bathing place in the Municipality of Ricadi in Calabria, Italy.
-The 'Cape' is formed by a particular white-gray granite, which is examined worldwide for its geologic characteristics.
+The 'Cape' is formed by a particular white-grey granite, which is examined worldwide for its geologic characteristics.

 Geography

-The maximum altitude of the cape is about 124 meters.
+The maximum altitude of the cape is about 124 metres.

 The coast of Capo Vaticano starts from Santa Maria beach up to Tonicello beach.
 The most suggestive bays near the Cape are Praia I Focu and Grotticelle.

 History

 The famous Venetian writer Giuseppe Berto made Capo Vaticano his home, after travelling throughout Italy.
 "Capo Vaticano", he wrote, "is called Vatican as a Roman hill: once priests and fortune tellers searched for the future basing their predictions on birds' flights.
-200 meters over the Cape there is a rock called Mantineo and in ancient Greek it means: to communicate with God.
-The Cape was a holy place and now it is the same".
+200 metres over the Cape there is a rock called Mantineo and in ancient Greek, it means: to communicate with God.
+The Cape was a holy place and now it is the same."

 Economy

-Capo Vaticano is considered the ideal place to have the climate suitable for growing the Red onions of Tropea.
+Capo Vaticano is considered the ideal place to have a climate suitable for growing the Red onions of Tropea.